 We found night flights were blessings with small children, they normally get excited to see the plane, the TV, and the new surroundings, it takes a while for them to settle down but once they sleep, most likely it’s for the longer duration.

-You may spend at least 2 hours, playing and showing them the TV and the toys you got ,feed them first and then put them to sleep.
+You may spend at least 2 hours, playing and showing them the TV and the toys you carried with you, feed them first and then put them to sleep.
 They would eventually sleep, due to their body clock telling them to shut down the battery and they will wake up recharged in the morning.
 By the time they wake up, it’s hardly 2-3 hrs remaining to land, we sailed a 15 hours flight with the same trick.
 Remember, don’t let them sleep so much during the day, let them get tired so that they just fall asleep.

 I normally send my kids to school whenever we take a night flight and make sure they don’t nap in the car, might feel rude to some but they will actually be happy by getting proper sleep at night, 😀and you will also be at peace, 😀